 Five Questions To Ask of Your Site Search Data

-Providing a search box on your site and tracking how people use it can provide you important insights into visitor intent.
-A search box is a goldmine of information for you the site owner, because each time visitors search your site, they tell you in their own words what they are looking for.
-This article shows you five key ways you can use the data in your Google Analytics Site Search reports to understand visitor intent.
+Providing a search box on your site and tracking how people use it can provide you important insights into user intent.
+Each time users search your site, they tell you in their own words what they are looking for.
+This article describes five ways you can use site search data to understand user intent.In this article:

 Where do people begin searches and what do they find?

-Are visitors satisfied with what they find?
+Are users satisfied with what they find?

-A related metric is Results Pageviews/Search, the number of times visitors viewed a search results page after searching.
+A related metric is Results Pageviews/Search, the number of times users viewed a search results page after searching.
 One hypothesis could be that if you provide the most relevant results, people will click on the "golden triangle" on the first results page and continue looking at other pages on your site.
 If Results Pageviews/Search is higher than 1 or 2, it means that people have to dig to find relevant results.

 Finally, is there any business benefit to providing a search box on your site?
 Does having a search box result in higher conversion rates or ecommerce revenue?
-The Goal Conversion and Ecommerce tabs provide this information for any aspect of site search or any group of searchers.
+The Goal and Ecommerce tabs provide this information for any aspect of site search or any group of searchers.